rafoli/awesome-liferay/README.md

 ## Compatibility Matrix

-* [liferay-compatibility-matrix](https://web.liferay.com/pt/services/support/compatibility-matrix) - Details of the configurations that are certified and supported by Liferay
+* [Liferay Compatibility Matrix](https://web.liferay.com/pt/services/support/compatibility-matrix) - Details of the configurations that are certified and supported by Liferay

 ## Blogs